fernandoescolar/CacheService/README.md

 ## License

-The source code we develop at CacheService is default being licensed as MIT.
+The source code we develop at CacheService is by default being licensed as MIT.
 You can read more about [here](LICENSE).